 Don’t make it easy for thieves.
 Help prevent theft from your car by taking these steps:

-- Offer a coat check to customers, including safe storage for valuables like laptops.
+- Consider a coat check for customers, including safe storage for valuables like laptops.

 - Assign staff to walk through the parking lot periodically to look for people who are loitering in the area or looking in car windows.